jupl/btc-angular/README.md

 ## File Structure
     ├── app                     # Assets/code/styles for the client application
     │   ├── assets              # Static files copied without modification
-    │   └── tests               # Code tests that are run with Karma ├── bower_components        # Packages installed by Bower
-    ├── generators              # Generators used by Scaffolt ├── jakelib                 # Unified set of tasks for development ├── public                  # Compiled client-side assets
+    │   └── tests               # Code tests that run with Karma ├── generators              # Generators used by Scaffolt ├── jakelib                 # Unified set of tasks for development ├── public                  # Compiled client-side assets